 Many people start homesteading at first because they realize the food they have access to is not exactly healthy.
 Striving to grow your own food, preserve it, and eat it is a lot of work.
 Learning how to garden when you “have a brown thumb” is a job in itself, but take it from me it’s possible and worth it!

 Tackling the idea of how to start homesteading begins with where to start.
-The best place to start is by slowly introducing your family to small did bits of it at a time.
-If you’re not already, cook from scratch a couple days a week.
-Find recipes that your family loves.
+The best place to start is by slowly introducing your family to small tid bits of it at a time.
+If you’re not already, cooking from scratch a couple days a week.
+Find recipes that your family will love.

 Start Homesteading – Where to start?

 - Home cooking – I cook for three boys and a husband.
 I have a lot of “family favorites.”
 Start preserving your own food.
 Simply by saving vegetable scraps you can make your own vegetable broth, and bone broth.
 You could also do something as simple as freezing techniques like making marinara, and freezing it for later.
 Another way to preserve food, and possibly my favorite overall is fermenting.

 Homemade Recipes you can find on our blog.
 Most of these are quick, easy, and frugal recipes!
 Perfect for busy homesteading mommies (or daddies!)

 Homemade Marinara Recipe

 Frozen Vegetable Frittata